TCA166/gitWebhook/README.md

     1. If the tests failed it tries to revert the pull
 4. Returns to GitHub or GitLab the results of the pull and tests if they have been performed

+### functionWebhookBlueprint

+This class derived from ```webhookBlueprint``` is aimed to be used as a means of integrating different services.
+You provide it on initialization with a list of ```Callable``` taking in webhook payloads as a single argument, and these functions will be called upon receiving a webhook.
+Thus you can easily integrate services with this class by simply having integration happen in such a ```Callable```.

+#### functionWebhookBlueprint behavior

+Upon receiving a ```POST``` request to the / endpoint the blueprint:

+1. Verifies the request's validity (Optional but very recommended)
+2. Calls all functions contained within it's ```functions``` list
+3. If any returned False it returns a failure to origin.

 ### Customization

-You can easily tweak the class to your liking in two ways.
+You can easily tweak any of the classes to your liking in two ways.

 1. Some settings can be tweaked during blueprint instance creation.
     You can:
     - enable or disable webhook verification by providing (or not providing) a ```webhookToken```
-    - enable unit test running by providing a ```unittest.testSuite``` instance
+    - enable unit test running by providing a ```unittest.testSuite``` instance (pullerWebhookBlueprint)
     - enable logging by providing a ```logging.Logger``` instance
     - change blueprint name to avoid conflicts during blueprint registration
-    - change the command used to invoke git
+    - change the command used to invoke git (pullerWebhookBlueprint)
-    - change the OS environment used by child git processes
+    - change the OS environment used by child git processes (pullerWebhookBlueprint)
 2. More advanced changes require creating a subclass from webhookBlueprint This isn't that daunting.
     There are two methods in the class: ```receiveWebhook``` and ```processWebhook```.